CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 - HD
 - EI

-The full types Enum is as follows:
+The full `Types` Enum is as follows:
 ```kotlin
 enum class Type {
     TEXT,